aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/comments-and-notes/change-text-direction-of-the-comment/_index.md

 // Set the Text Direction - Right-to-Left comment.getCommentShape().setTextOrientationType(AsposeCells.TextDirectionType.RightToLeft);

-// Set the Comment note
+// Set the comment note
-comment.setNote("This is my Comment Text.
-This is test");
+comment.setNote("This is my comment text.
+This is a test");

 const outputFilePath = path.join(dataDir, "OutCommentShape.out.xlsx");
 // Save the Excel file